Chinese New Year: An Ecstatic Start to the New Year!

 A dragon from the Chinese zodiac chart used during Chinese New Year.

-Aneka Zamora, Reporter
+Aneka Zamora, Co-Sports Editor

 During festive times, cultures all over the world have their own celebrations.
 Within these various cultures, Chinese New Year is one that is celebrated unlike other holidays.
 This holiday is not celebrated or well known around the world as much as other holidays, but it’s one of the biggest celebrations held in China.